-2.6 COMPRESSOR
+2.5 COMPRESSOR

-- 2.6.1 The SmartTechTM Dehydrator has a ST Watersealed Rotary Air Compressor.
-This compressor has a higher output capacity over prior compressor series and features a quick disconnect vertical manifold for easy removal without the need for removing the air and water hoses.
-Also a handle has been added to help with moving and carrying. - 2.6.2 Cleanliness of the water system and the air filters effect the service life of the compressor, as does the room temperature where the unit is installed.
+2.5.1 The SmartTech[TM] Dehydrator has two ST Watersealed Rotary Air Compressors.
+These compressors are a higher output capacity over prior compressor series and features a quick disconnect vertical manifold for easy removal without the need for removing the air and water hoses.
+Also a handle has been added to help with moving and carrying.

+2.5.2 Cleanliness of the water system and the air filters effect the service life of the compressor, as does the room temperature where the unit is installed.
 The most common reason for compressor repair is a gradual loss of output capacity, until it will no longer meet the output air requirement of the dehydrator.
 Often, continual service is experienced for several years before overhaul is needed.
-Very long periods of operation without servicing are not destructive. - 2.6.3 We caution against the field repair of electric motors, and recommend that if the compressor needs more work than a simple repair kit installation, it should be returned to Dielectric for repair. - 2.6.4 Repair kits are easy to install when needed with the compressor removed from the dehydrator.
-Both minor and major repair kits contain a compressor installation procedure P/N 100832. - 2.6.5 Performance can be fully restored by installation of a major repair kit.
-The compressors in all models use the same major repair kit (P/N 47328). - 2.6.6 The minor repair kit (P/N 47325) will correct leaks from seals and gaskets, but will not totally restore full output air flow in compressors which have lost capacity.
+Very long periods of operation without servicing are not destructive.

+2.5.3 We caution against the field repair of electric motors and recommend that if the compressor needs more work than a simple repair kit installation, it should be returned to Dielectric for repair.

+2.5.4 Repair kits are easy to install when needed with the compressor removed from the dehydrator.
+Both minor and major repair kits contain a compressor installation procedure P/N 100832.

+2.5.5 Performance can be fully restored by installation of a major repair kit.
+The compressors in all models use the same major repair kit (P/N 47328).

+2.5.6 The minor repair kit (P/N 47325) will correct leaks from seals and gaskets, but will not totally restore full output air flow in compressors which have lost capacity.
 The minor repair kit fits all the models addressed in this manual.

-2.7 DRY-PAK HEATLESS DRYER
+2.6 DRY-PAK HEATLESS DRYER

-2.7.1 The dehydrator contains a single, DRY-PAK heatless dryer module.
-The heatless dryer has two filtered, spring loaded desiccant towers.
+2.6.1 The dehydrator contains a single, DRY-PAK heatless dryer module.
+The DRY-PAK dryer has two filtered, spring loaded desiccant towers.
 Air is directed through the towers by two large check balls which are contained within friction-free materials, but are easily removable for inspection.
 All manifolding is internal to the module.
-The DRY-PAK heatless dryer can be easily removed or installed in minutes, without removing other assemblies.
+The DRY-PAK dryer can be easily removed or installed in minutes, without removing other assemblies.

-2.8 HUMIDITY SENSOR
+2.7 HUMIDITY SENSOR

-2.8.1 The humidity sensor is a single chip circuit that measures both Relative Humidity and Air Temperature and signals with a calibrated digital output.
+2.7.1 The humidity sensor is a single chip circuit that measures both Relative Humidity, and Air Temperature and signals with a calibrated digital output.
 A small sample of dry air from the venting of system control pressure passes over the sensor.
-Its fast response to changes in Relative Humidity make it reliable in clearing humidity alarms and will be much faster compared to the salt sensor type technology.
+Its fast response to changes in Relative Humidity makes it reliable in clearing humidity alarms and will be much faster compared to the salt sensor type technology.
 The sensor boards microprocessor processes the digital signal and displays % Relative Humidity and Air Temperature.

-2.9 PASSIVE AIR INTAKE
+2.8 PASSIVE AIR INTAKE